alexanderaryan/MyResume/README.md

 # MyResume
-A beautifully designed personal website to showcase my resume, featuring detailed descriptions of projects, personal information, and multiple contact options.
-Built to create a visually appealing and professional online portfolio.
+A sleek and professionally designed personal website to showcase my resume, highlight detailed project descriptions, share personal insights, and provide multiple contact options.
+Developed as a visually appealing and engaging online portfolio to establish a strong professional presence.